Prithwis-2023/NASABot/README.md

 **Martian weather update:***
 When selecting this option, the program will return the current weather in gale crater on mars that is measured by the mars curoisity rover.
 The weather from the past 7 sols on mars as well at the earth date equivalent will also be displayed below the current wather data.
+The Temperature measurement can also be changed between fahrenheit and celsius by clicking on F or C next to the current high and low temperatures.
 ![image](https://github.com/Prithwis-2023/NASABot/assets/77130205/0c71e50e-c9d7-48df-915a-8f25df8aaf47)
-_Weather data display screen_
+_Weather data display screen example_

 ***Trek Map:***